Course navigation

 tests or hardcoded values.

-The !`git diff HEAD` line is called dynamic context injection: Claude Code runs the command before sending the skill to Claude, so Claude always sees real, live data — not a static placeholder.
+The !`git diff HEAD` line is dynamic context injection: Claude Code runs the command before sending the skill to Claude, so it always sees live data — not a static placeholder.

 How to invoke a skill